High School Course Semesters Explained

-The My Homeschool high school curriculum encourages your child to make the transition from teacher dependent work to more independent learning.
+The My Homeschool Year 10 homeschool curriculum encourages your child to make the transition from teacher dependent work to more independent learning.
 You, as your child’s educator, will still be involved with your child’s studies but you will mostly be giving direction and feedback for completed work.
 Some reading aloud is required but your children should be reading most of their material on their own.

 Our literature based approach includes many living books, a key concept of the Charlotte Mason method.
 Living books have something special about them: they flow, they capture the imagination, and they tell us the facts while they give us the story.
 A living book is written by a passionate author who communicates this passion to the reader in a literary language.

 “A book may be long or short, old or new, easy or hard, written by a great man or a lesser man, and yet be the living book which finds its way to the mind of a young reader.”

 Poetry, Shakespeare and studying Classic novels are just some of the components of our English program in our Year 10 homeschool curriculum.
 Your teenager will read and study a novel each term, chosen from a range of genres, and a Novel Study Guide is provided to help guide them along.